Excerpt from the Short Story - Zeke's Fight

 Although he had a violent reputation with his classmates, he rarely – if ever – beat people up at school.
 Usually, he followed them home and ambushed them on the way.
 But this time, Tristan had put him in a blind rage.

-Seeing red, Zeke recalled what he had overheard Tristan tell his two buddies, Nick and Dave, in the locker room.
+Seeing red, Zeke recalled what he had overheard Tristan tell his two buddies, Steve and Cole, in the locker room.
 They had tried to bait him by bringing up the fact that he was adopted, as if that made his existence shameful or something.

 But Zeke had handled that well.
 He didn’t care what names they called him or what anyone thought of him.
 It was when Tristan had insulted his mom that he had lost it.